steveshogren/hugo-blog/content/page/training.md

 The first language you learn should not be your last!
 Ideally, you will learn the basics of two or three languages before getting your first job.
-Learning several different languages is very effective for training developers.
+Learning several languages is very effective for training developers.
 Having a few under your belt gives you a breadth of understanding that helps you learn new concepts faster.

 </div>
   <div class="col-md-3 sidebarcolor">